ReTabAD: A Benchmark for Restoring Semantic Context in Tabular Anomaly Detection: ReTabAD: Tabular AD Benchmark Restoring Semantic Context

 \subsection{Evaluation}

-\textbf{Problem Setup.} The concept of normality, a ground-truth law of normal behavior for a given task~\citep{DeepShallow}, is modeled through a probability distribution $\mathcal{P}$ with corresponding density function $p(x)$.
-Conventional tabular anomaly detectors map each data instance $x \in \mathbb{R}^K$ to a class label $y \in \{0,1\}$ by learning this distribution, where $K$ denotes the feature dimension, and $0$ and $1$ indicate normal and anomalous status, respectively. \bmname extends this traditional setup by incorporating semantic metadata $\mathcal{M}$, which encompasses domain knowledge, feature descriptions, and contextual information about normal behavior patterns.
-The primary objective is to model a conditional distribution $p(x|\mathcal{M})$ that leverages semantic context for enhanced AD.
-This work focuses on analyzing the impact of semantic context $\mathcal{M}$ on detection performance.
+\textbf{Problem Setup.} Conventional tabular anomaly detectors evaluate each data instance $X = \{x_1, \cdots, x_n \}$, where $x \in \mathbb{R}^K$, using an anomaly scoring function $f(x)$ that determines whether the instance is normal or anomalous. \bmname extends this traditional setup by incorporating semantic metadata $\mathcal{M}$, which encompasses domain knowledge, feature descriptions, and contextual information about normal behavior patterns.
+Concretely, this work considers a metadata-aware anomaly scoring function $f(x, \mathcal{M})$, capturing how well a sample aligns with the metadata-informed notion of normality.
+This work analyzes how such a semantic context $\mathcal{M}$ influences anomaly detection performance.

 \textbf{Hyperparameter Optimization.} We follow the default model architectures and tune key hyperparameters, including preprocessing settings.
 Hyperparameters for training-based methods are faithfully searched, and detailed configurations are provided in the Appendix~\ref{appendix:hpo} for reproducibility.